 Is my money protected?

-In accordance with Package Travel, Package Holidays and Package Tours Regulations 1992, the money you pay in advance should be protected, either by it being held in a trust account, or insured, or bonded.
+We recognise that what we offer is a “package”.
+Therefore, in accordance with Package Travel, Package Holidays and Package Tours Regulations 1992, the money you pay in advance should be protected, either by it being held in a trust account, or insured, or bonded.
 This is a legal requirement when your company operates in the UK / EU.
 If you book directly with companies that are outside this region, you do not get this protection.

-Is the operator insured?
+Is the tour operator insured?

 Another thing you would just assume.
 It’s not daft to ask the question.
 GlobeBusters is insured through Royal & Sun Alliance Insurance and we have £10 million public liability cover in place.